vinayrayapati/rv32i/README.md

  <img width="1325" alt="full-pipeline-description" src="https://user-images.githubusercontent.com/110079631/183015739-3666a275-557b-43a4-b024-542e0aeb7975.png">

-### 5. SYNTHESIS
+## 5. SYNTHESIS

+### 5.1 Synthesis:
-**5.1 Synthesis**: Synthesis transforms the simple RTL design into a gate-level netlist with all the constraints as specified by the designer.
+ Synthesis transforms the simple RTL design into a gate-level netlist with all the constraints as specified by the designer.
 In simple language, Synthesis is a process that converts the abstract form of design to a properly implemented chip in terms of logic gates.

 Synthesis takes place in multiple steps:
 - Converting RTL into simple logic gates.
 - Mapping those gates to actual technology-dependent logic gates available in the technology libraries.
 - Optimizing the mapped netlist keeping the constraints set by the designer intact.

+### 5.2 Synthesizer:
-**5.2 Synthesizer**: It is a tool we use to convert out RTL design code to netlist.
+ It is a tool we use to convert out RTL design code to netlist.
 Yosys is the tool I've used in this project.

 The commands to get the yosys is given belw: